NashTech-Labs/AzureKeyVaultDeployment_With_PrivateEndpoint/README.md

 # Terraform Deployment for Azure Key Vault with Private Endpoint Connection:

 This Terraform script allows you to deploy an Azure Key Vault with a private endpoint connection in Microsoft Azure.
-This is a README.md file to provide information and usage instructions for the Terraform configuration.

 ## Prerequisites: